1Hive/redemptions-app/README.md

     DAO address: <dao-address>
 ```

-We will use the `dao-address` to run a truffle script to deploy some test tokens to interact with.
+Currently the only thing deployed on your local testnet is an Aragon DAO with the Redemption app.
+We need to run run a truffle script to deploy some token contracts to interact with.

 ```sh
 npm run deploy-tokens <dao-address>
 ```

-## How to deploy to an organization
+## How to deploy Redemptions to an organization

 Redemptions has been published to APM on rinkeby at `redemptions.open.aragonpm.eth`